thavinb/AmpRecon/README.md

 /seq/26381/26381_1#808.cram	JHG3639016I	PFA_Spec	Team 112 R&D	GBS	5833	Plasmodium Falciparum	3429STDY7977859	RCN15110        3429STDY7977888	MiSeq	2019-05-30 03:38:57	29632	1	149	1	29632_1#256
 ```

+### Species configuration file

+Ampseq relies on a configuration file that specifies the species specific run settings.
+To invoke the pipeline it is imperative that one of these configuration files is passed at the command line using nextflow run's -c flag.
+If the user does not have a configuration file.
+They may use one of the ones provided in the conf sub-directory.

 ### Panel Settings

 The ampseq pipeline relies on a `panels_settings.csv` to define which files it should use on key pipeline steps according to the panel name provided for a given sample.